-Degenerative spondylosis is a redundant term, as “spondylosis” literally means “spine problem” due to degeneration.
-Doctors describe degeneration of the spinal anatomy as spondylosis, but it’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling, and weakness.
-Rather, spondylosis sufficiently weakens facet joints, vertebrae, and intervertebral discs to the point where they can become damaged and infringe on nearby spinal nerves.
-Spondylosis also may refer to the deterioration of the cartilage that coats the facet joints between the vertebrae.
-As cartilage wears away, back (lumbar and thoracic vertebrae)and neck (cervical vertebrae) movement can become stiff and painful.
+Degenerative spondylosis almost always describes arthritis of the spine, but can refer to other conditions that are caused by age-related breakdown.
+It’s important to keep in mind that this degeneration is not what directly causes the painful symptoms of numbness, tingling and weakness.
+Rather, spondylosis sufficiently weakens joints, vertebrae and discs to the point where they can become damaged and compress nearby spinal nerves.
+Spondylosis may also refer to the deterioration of the cartilage that coats the facet joints between the vertebrae.
+As cartilage wears away, neck (cervical vertebrae) and back (lumbar and thoracic vertebrae) movement can become stiff and painful.

-Your doctor will try to pinpoint the exact location and cause of your back or neck pain by following a series of diagnostic procedures, including:
+Your physician will try to pinpoint the exact location and cause of your neck or back pain by following a series of diagnostic procedures, including:

 - Medical history — This includes personal medical history and family history.
-Tell your doctor what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past, or if you’ve recently experienced any injuries, however minor.
+Tell your physician what medications you’re taking, if you’ve had any serious illnesses or surgical procedures in the past or if you’ve recently experienced any injuries, even minor ones.

-- Physical exam — The doctor will palpate your spine and look for areas that are swollen, warm, or sensitive to the touch.
-There will also be a visual exam where your doctor will check for abnormal spine curvature or problems with flexibility and range of motion.
+- Physical exam — The physician will feel for areas that are swollen, warm or sensitive to the touch.
+There will also be a visual exam where your physician will check for abnormal spine curvature or problems with flexibility and range of motion.

-- Review of symptoms — Be honest and accurate when your doctor asks you to describe your symptoms.
-Specify the location, frequency, severity, and nature of the pain you feel.
-Be clear about whether your discomfort is constant or if it is triggered by certain movements.
+- Review of symptoms — Be honest and accurate when your physician asks you to describe your symptoms.
+Specify the location, frequency, severity and nature of the pain you feel.
+Be clear about whether your discomfort is constant or if certain movements trigger it.

-- Medical imaging — Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic, or lumbar), an MRI or CT scan can help the doctor see exactly which vertebrae, discs, or joints are affected.
+- Medical imaging — Once a diagnosis has been narrowed down to a section of the spine (cervical, thoracic or lumbar), an MRI or CT scan can help the physician see exactly which vertebrae, discs or joints are affected.